HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image2.png)

-**Login user**: The initial login can use the default built-in management user (**account: admin password: admin**) of HotDB Management to enter the management interface.
+**Login user:** The initial login can use the default built-in management user (**account: admin password: admin**) of HotDB Management to enter the management interface.

 ## Admin index